SemSSK/doctorat-contest-backend/Devlog/Devlog.md

 To avoid having the client login every 15 minutes there will be a Get endpoint that refreshes the expiry of the JWT.

 The JWT will contain the id, email, Role of the client.
 ##### finished 25/03/2023 01:16

+# Entry 2 Implementing account management
+##### started 25/03/2023 13:46

+Account management will be implemented by 5 Http apis only accessible by an admin client.

+* get http api that takes consumes an ```id:i32``` and returns the corresponding user.
+Returns 404 in case of not found, 200 in the happy path.

+* get http api that consumes diffrent fields and returns a list of users corresponding to them.
+Returns.

+* post http api that adds a user to the database.
+Returns 404 in case of not found, 200 in the happy path.

+* put http api that updates a user's field.
+Returns 404 in case of not found, 200 in the happy path.

+* delete http api that deletes a user row.
+Returns 404 in case of not found, 200 in the happy path.

+##### finished 25/03/2023 01:16